Azerbaijani, Iranian parliament speakers meet in Antalya | News.az

 Azerbaijani, Iranian parliament speakers meet in Antalya

-Speaker of Azerbaijan`s Parliament Ogtay Asadov has met with Speaker of the Islamic Consultative Assembly of Iran Ali Larijani on the sidelines of the third meeting of Speakers of Eurasian Countries` Parliaments in Antalya, Turkey.
+Speaker of Azerbaijan`s Parliament Ogtay Asadov has met with Speaker of the Islamic Consultative Assembly of Iran Ali Larijani on the sidelines of the third meeting of Speakers of Eurasian Countries` Parliaments in Antalya, Turkey, AZERTAC reports.

 They discussed how to develop relations between the two countries` legislative bodies.
 The speakers hailed the dynamic development of ties between the parliaments.